Financial Aid & Scholarships

 WUE - Western Undergraduate Exchange

-* Disclaimer: Campbell Union High School District and Del Mar High School cannot be responsible for the content, accuracy or accessibility of external documents and external link sites referenced on this web page.
-External documents and link sites are offered for public benefit and not supervised by or within the control of CUHSD or Del Mar High School.
+* Disclaimer: Campbell Union High School District and Del Mar High School cannot be responsible for the content, accuracy or accessibility of external informational flyers and link sites referenced on this web page.
+Informational flyers and external link sites are offered for public benefit and not supervised by or within the control of CUHSD or Del Mar High School.